Dean, College of Liberal Arts & Social Sciences, Professor of Theatre

 Office: BOR 312

-Dr. Amity Bryson, Music Department Chair, teaches various music courses including applied voice, and directs both Avila Singers and University Singers.more
+Dr. Amity Bryson, School of Performing Arts Chair, teaches various music courses including applied voice, and directs both Avila Singers and University Singers.more

 Dr. Amity Bryson, Music Department Chair, teaches various music courses including applied voice, and directs both Avila Singers and University Singers.
 Dr. Bryson completed her doctoral work at the University of Missouri-Kansas City, Conservatory of Music and holds both a BS Ed in music education and a MM in voice performance from the University of Missouri-Columbia, she is also an alumnae of Cottey College in Nevada, Missouri.
 In addition to previous faculty appointments at William Woods University and Westminster College, Dr. Bryson has taught in the public school systems at both the elementary and secondary levels.